alizain/markex/spec/components.md

 # COMPONENTS

-A list of components that the initial package of Markedup supports.
+A list of components that the initial package of Markex supports.
 Components are contained in families that enable a certain set of processing.
 They are different from Markdown because they don't translate directly to HTML 1:1.
 Instead, they have more semantic meaning to the document.
 The key here is to capture structure AND content in the document; the two are inseparable.
 Style is a completely separate concern, and thus is kept separate.
 Almost all of layout is also a separate concern, and hence is not part of main document.

 **Paragraph** *content*